eXist-db/docker-existdb/README.md

 docker build .
 ```

-This will build an eXist image with sensible defaults as specified in the `Dockerfile`.
-The image uses a multi-stage building approach, so you can customize the compilation of eXist, or the final image.
+This will build an eXist-db image with sensible defaults as specified in the `Dockerfile`.
+The image uses a multi-stage building approach, so you can customize the compilation of eXist-db, or the final image.

-To interact with the compilation of eXist you should build the first stage, make your changes and commit them, i.e.:
+To interact with the compilation of eXist-db you should build the first stage, make your changes and commit them, i.e.:

 ```bash
 docker build --target builder .